 * Jobless claims, wholesale inventories data on tap

-* Traders will also focus on the Labor Department release of first-time claims for jobless benefits for the latest week at 8:30 a.m.
+Traders await the Labor Department release of first-time claims for jobless benefits for the latest week at 8:30 a.m.
 ET (1330 GMT).
 Economists in a Reuters survey forecast a total of 365,000 new filings compared with 372,000 in the prior week.

-* Shares of Duke Realty Corp fell 4 percent in premarket trading after the company announced late on Wednesday an offering of 30 million shares.
+Duke Realty Corp stock fell 1.9 percent to $14.29 in premarket trading after the company announced late on Wednesday an offering of 30 million shares.

 Our top photos from the last 24 hours.